For the U.S. history survey, I’ve completed the first handful of mini-lectures. They run for 7-11 minutes each, and here is a three-minute sampling.

 I posted the videos on YouTube as “unlisted” and sent the links to students.
-Tomorrow, class time is spent on elaboration and answering questions.
-I have no idea how many students will have watched the videos, or how they receive the presentation.
-But they should be handy when they study for the next exam.
+Tomorrow, class time will be spent on further information, elaboration, and answering their questions.
+I have no idea how many students will have watched the videos by then, but I think the videos should be handy when they study for the next exam.
 It took a while to make them, due mainly to doing retakes and tedious editing on iMovie.
 But I’m getting a hang of it.

 A few observations: